Random Hand: Early career

-Change Of Plan
+Change of Plan

 The band began to be represented by Hidden Talent Booking in 2006.
 This saw Random Hand playing shows on Adequate Seven's final tour, Lightyear's reunion tour and the Three Way Dance with Sonic Boom Six, Failsafe and Crazy Arm, before heading to the studio to record their debut album Change of Plan.
 The record was released on Riot Music on 7 May 2007.

 Following the release, the band toured with Voodoo Glow Skulls, Grown at Home, The JB Conspiracy and Left Alone, and played at the festivals City Invasion, Rebellion and Leeds Festival.
 Songs from the album received regular play on the Mike Davies Show and were played on the Steve Lamacq Show, and the band recorded a session at Maida Vale Studios for the BBC Radio 1 Punk Show in late 2007.
 Their songs also appeared on several cover CDs for Big Cheese Magazine.
-In September 2007 Random Hand signed to independent music publisher Bomber Music.
+In September 2007 Random Hand signed to independent music publisher Bomber Music also they use them to this day and for their newest album.

-2008 started with the band's first headline tour of the UK, with 20 dates across the UK.
+In 2008, the band went on their first headline tour of the UK, with 20 dates across the UK.
 The band then joined Voodoo Glow Skulls on their 2008 west coast United States tour.
 2008 also saw performances at several festivals in the UK, in April at City Invasion in Bolton and London, and at the end of May as part of their tour with Sonic Boom Six and Big D and the Kids Table, and at Dunk Fest, Strummercamp and in August at Rebellion.
 The band appeared at the 2008 Reading and Leeds Festival on the Lock-Up stage.